An official website of the United States government

 Naval Technical Training Center (NTTC), Meridian, Mississippi was dedicated in April 1973 and commissioned April 17, 1974.
 However, the first aviation schools began arriving from Naval Aviation Technical Training Command, Memphis, Tennessee in August 1972.

-The Aviation Maintenance Administration students enrolled and commenced training on Sept.
-5, 1972 and graduated on October 22, 1972.
+The Aviation Maintenance Administration students enrolled and commenced training on September 5, 1972, and graduated on October 22, 1972.
 Shortly after NTTC Meridian’s dedication, the Aviation Storekeeper School convened its first class, beginning the school’s transition from Memphis.
 In addition, two Marine clerical schools, the Marine Aviation Supply Mechanized School, and the Marine Aviation Operations Specialist School moved to Meridian from Memphis.

 Upon commissioning, the Stennis Center (named for U.S. Senator John C. Stennis of Mississippi) was officially tasked with the mission of providing training to Navy and Marine Corps enlisted personnel in the technical phases of Naval Administration and other related subjects as directed by the Chief of Naval Operations.

 On May 1, 1974, Marine Aviation Training Support Squadron-903 was commissioned.
 The primary mission of MATTS-903 was to provide administrative, logistic, and personnel support to the Marine Corps students at NTTC Meridian.
-The title for the Marine Aviation Training Support Squadron-903 was subsequently changed to the Marine Aviation Training Support Group (MATSG), and the squadron was officially renamed Marine Aviation Training Support Squadron One in August 1999.
+The title for the Marine Aviation Training Support Squadron-903 was subsequently changed to the Marine Aviation Training Support Group (MATSG), and the squadron was officially renamed Marine Aviation Training Support Squadron-1 in August 1999.

 In September 1974, the Storekeeper, Disbursing Clerk, Yeoman, and Personnelman schools were consolidated at NTTC Meridian from San Diego, California and Orlando, Florida.
 Construction of the 9 million dollar Stennis Center paralleled the schools’ consolidation and was completed in May 1975.
 The Stennis Center consists of two school buildings, an administrative building, and seven bachelor enlisted quarters, occupying approximately 50 acres on the naval air station and accommodating a maximum of 900 students.